unpywall/unpywall/README.md

 ### Pandas Integration

-unpywall uses the data analysis tool [pandas](https://pandas.pydata.org/) for evaluating informations from Unpaywall.
+unpywall uses the data analysis tool [pandas](https://pandas.pydata.org/) for evaluating information from Unpaywall.
 By default, the Unpaywall API returns a JSON data structure.
 However, by using `get_df`, you can transform that into a pandas DataFrame.
 This also works with multiple DOIs.

 ```python
 from unpywall import Unpywall